 The DOE NNSA LRGF promotes interactive relationships connecting laboratory scientists, professors and students in fields relevant to the DOE laboratory system.
 These collaborations, combined with unique facility exposure, are expected to lead to employment opportunities and advancement within the labs.

 The program’s laboratory residency component is essential to meeting these objectives.
 By the end of the fellowship's second year, students must have completed at least two 12-week research experiences at one of four DOE NNSA facilities:

-- Los Alamos National Laboratory, Los Alamos, New Mexico
+- Los Alamos National Laboratory, Los Alamos, N.M.

 To take full advantage of the program, fellows are encouraged to pursue their research and thesis studies while at one of these facilities and to extend their residency past the required six months.
 Such residency periods must be coordinated with a lab mentor and the student's thesis advisor.
 These extended residencies provide fellows with opportunities to conduct detailed experiments that would otherwise be impossible.
 The strongest fellowship candidates will include a description of their intended residency in their applications.